 What Is a Good EER2 Rating?

-Generally, an EER2 rating of 10 to 12 or higher is considered efficient for modern air conditioners.
-The most advanced systems can reach even higher numbers.
+Generally, an EER2 rating of 10.0 to 12.0 or higher is considered efficient for modern air conditioners.
+The most advanced systems can reach even higher numbers, transforming how homes consume energy.

 - Standard Efficiency: EER2 ~ 9.0 – 10.0